ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Deploy application to cluster
 {: #deploy}

-In this section, we first push the Docker image to the IBM Cloud private container registry, and then create a Kubernetes deployment pointing to that image.
+In this section, you first push the Docker image to the IBM Cloud private container registry, and then create a Kubernetes deployment pointing to that image.

 1. Find your **namespace** by listing all the namespace in the registry.
    ```